oddbird/oddsite/content/2014/09/17/jqcon.rst

 -----------

-`Web Workers`_ are here and ready for primetime (or at least `close enough to ready`_)!
+`Web Workers`_ are here and ready for primetime (or at least `close enough to ready`_).
 It would be nice to get some abstractions to make them easier to work with (and it'll be great when `SharedWorkers`_ and `ServiceWorkers`_ get to the same level of `support`_), but I'm not waiting around.